 Instead of milk, you can use buttermilk, evaporated milk, fruit puree, dairy cream, applesauce, coconut milk, non-dairy milk, sour cream, yogurt, water, or tea, to your Jiffy Corn Muffin Mix and make a delicious batch of cornbread or corn muffins.

-Ready-made mixes generally offer a lot of recipe variations, each one resulting in a different-tasting cornbread or cornbread muffins.
 I like variety in my cooking each time I make the same dish, so I have experimented with many ingredients as milk substitutes.
 In this article, you will get more than a few ideas on what to use instead of milk in Jiffy cornbread mix, and include a recipe to help you make it more easily.

 What Can You Use Instead of Milk in Jiffy Cornbread Mix?